Pickled Fig and Prosciutto Crostini

 35 min + 2 hrs pickling

 Every fruit has its secret.
 That’s what D.H.
 Lawrence said when he wrote an epic poem celebrating the virtues of the fig. Their symbols, their sensuality, their secrets.
 Figs are indeed one incredibly beautiful fruit, and we pay homage in two ways — leaving some in their pristine glory and giving others a pickle bath.
 Sure, they’re addictive on their own, but when paired with oozing cheese and a slip of prosciutto, the secret is revealed.
+We know you’re going to love this pickled fig and prosciutto crostini.
+How could you not?

 for the pickles

-Combine the vinegars, sugar, salt, cinnamon, chile, star anise, lemon and peppercorns in a small saucepan.
+Combine the vinegars, sugar, salt, cinnamon, chile, star anise, lemon, and peppercorns in a small saucepan.
 Bring to a simmer over medium-high heat, gently stirring occasionally until the sugar dissolves, about 5 minutes.
 Prick the figs in 2 or 3 spots with a paring knife (or you can halve the figs) and add figs to the liquid.
 Return to a simmer.
 Cook the figs until just tender, about 5 minutes.
 Cover the pot and let cool.
 They can be served immediately.
-If you don’t plan to use all of the figs and need to store them, gently transfer the figs, aromatics and liquid — while everything is still hot — to a clean jar, cover, let cool, and refrigerate until ready to serve.
+If you don’t plan to use all of the figs and need to store them, gently transfer the figs, aromatics, and liquid — while everything is still hot — to a clean jar, cover, let cool, and refrigerate until ready to serve.
 Note that the figs will take on more flavor from the aromatics as they sit.
 Hold up to 4 weeks.

 for the crostini